 NOTE: Weights are not used to restrict access to other resources, such as storage itself or memory footprint.
 Other mechanisms must be used for this.

 The amount of weight a block may contain is limited, and optional weight consumption (i.e. weight that is not required to be deployed as part of the block's initialization or finalization phases nor used in mandatory inherent extrinsics) will generally be limited through economic measures---or in simple terms, through transaction fees.
 The fee implications of the weight system are covered in the Fee Developer document.

-Weights represent the limited resources of your blockchain, for example computational cycles, memory, storage, etc. A custom implementation may use complex structures to express this.
+Weights represent the limited time that your blockchain has to validate a block.
+This includes computational cycles, and storage I/O. A custom implementation may use complex structures to express this.
 Substrate weights are simply a numeric value.

 A weight calculation should always:

 - Be computable ahead of dispatch.
 A block producer should be able to examine the weight of a dispatchable before actually deciding to accept it or not.

 - Consume few resources itself.
 It does not make sense to consume similar resources computing a transaction's weight as would be spent to execute it.
 Thus, weight computation should be much lighter than dispatch.